Hyundai extended warranty: cost, coverage and plans

 • You don’t mind paying for additional peace of mind even if you’ll likely spend more on your warranty than you would on repairs.

-These sources indicate that Hyundais are fairly dependable, and when a breakdown does occur, the repair bill probably won’t be too bad.
+That said, Hyundais are fairly dependable, and if a breakdown does occur, the repair bill probably won’t be too bad.

 The key thing to remember is that stories like this are unfortunate but not the norm.
-That’s all to say: You probably don’t need to spend roughly $2,500 on a Hyundai Protection Plan VSC unless you really want the additional peace of mind and protection against a catastrophic breakdown.
+That’s all to say: You probably don’t need to spend roughly $2,500 on a Hyundai Protection Plan VSC unless you really want the added protection against a catastrophic breakdown.

 » MORE: Pros and cons of extended auto warranties